 The Wildlife Trade Management Plan for the Saltwater Crocodile (Crocodylus porosus) in the Northern Territory of Australia, 2016 - 2020, requires annual reporting on the implementation of the Wildlife Trade Management Plan.
-This monitoring report reviews the performance in 2015/2016 (financial year).
-Data for 2015/2016 and the preceding four years are included throughout the report.
+This monitoring report reviews the performance in 2016/2017 (financial year).
+Data for 2016/2017 and the preceding four years are included throughout the report.

-Northern Territory Department of Environment and Natural Resources (DENR) conducted spotlight surveys in 7 out of 8 monitoring rivers (6 scheduled) in 2016.
-One river, the Daly River, was surveyed out of sequence due to scheduled survey in 2015 not occurring due to water levels being too low to allow access.
+Northern Territory Department of Environment and Natural Resources (DENR) conducted spotlight surveys in 3 out of 8 monitoring rivers (3 scheduled) in 2017.
 The results showed that the population of non-hatchling C. porosus in most rivers continued to increase or remain stable.

-The Adelaide River continues to show stable population abundance with increasing biomass; indicating a stable mature population.
-The remaining monitored rivers all show either stable abundance with increasing biomass (Mary) or increasing abundance and biomass (Daly, Liverpool, Tomkinson, Blyth, Cadel and Glyde Rivers).
-The apparent trend of very slight decline in the Cadell River is no longer evident with the inclusion of the latest monitoring data.
-Given that the harvest intensity of eggs in the catchment is low and the river was not heavily hunted for crocodiles before protection, it is not likely that the previously observed decline was caused by the harvest.
+The Adelaide and Mary (tidal section) results indicate a stable mature population in both rivers with the Adelaide showing a stabilising population abundance and stable biomass density; and the Mary showing population saturation and a stabilising biomass density.
+The remaining monitored rivers all show increasing abundance and biomass (Daly, Liverpool, Tomkinson, Blyth, Cadel and Glyde Rivers).
 These rivers, particularly the Adelaide River which is both intensively harvested and the closest river to the Greater Darwin Problem Crocodile Management Zone, will be monitored more intensely if monitoring indicates any harvest impact.

+DENR conducted surveys in the Roper and Victoria Rivers which had not been surveyed since 2001 and 2002 respectively.
+The Roper River results indicate an increase in abundance and a substantial increase in biomass whereas the Victoria River has remained relatively stable in abundance and biomass.
+Additional annual survey data are required before a pattern or state of recovery can be commented on.

-Parks Australia North surveyed 2 of 4 monitoring rivers in Kakadu National Park in November 2015; the South Alligator and East Alligator Rivers.
-The South Alligator, West Alligator and Wildman Rivers showed possible declines in the years up to 2008; however recent surveys of the South Alligator Rivers supports a stable population, rather than declining, and increasing biomass.
+Parks Australia North surveyed 3 of 4 monitoring rivers in Kakadu National Park in November/December 2017.
+The South Alligator, West Alligator and Wildman Rivers showed possible declines in the years up to 2008; however recent surveys of the South Alligator and West Alligator Rivers supports a stable population, rather than declining, and stable biomass, indicating a stable mature population in these rivers.
 The East Alligator River showed both increasing abundance and biomass.

-Survey results also indicated that the size of individual animals (estimated from size structure and biomass) has been increasing in most rivers, reflecting the continued maturity of the population still recovering from the unregulated hunting in the period 1945 to 1971.
+Survey results also indicated that the size of individual animals (estimated from size structure and biomass), which has been increasing in most rivers, is beginning to stabilise in 50% of surveyed rivers.
+This is interpreted as reflecting a stabilising population that has almost fully recovered from the unregulated hunting in the period 1945 to 1971.

-A total of 247 problem crocodiles were removed in 2015/2016 by Parks and Wildlife Commission (PWC) staff for public safety and to protect stock in pastoral areas, of which 74% were males and 74% were caught in the Darwin Harbour.
+A total of 303 problem crocodiles were removed in 2016/2017 by Parks and Wildlife Commission (PWC) staff for public safety and to protect stock in pastoral areas, of which 78% were males and 81% were caught in the Darwin Harbour.